 When a user searches for a law firm nearby, Google checks its local business directory and provides the most relevant results for their location.
 According to the search engine, a third of mobile searches are location related, which means a massive amount of internet research is locally orientated.

 So, for firms that do local business, having a free GMB profile makes a serious difference to their reach and lead generation.
-It takes less time to optimize a GMB profile than get a robust PPC advertising campaign up and running.
+It takes less time to optimize a GMB profile than get a robust digital advertising campaign up and running.
 A GMB listing enhances your SEO and local SERP rankings, increasing leads and raising your profile above competing attorneys.

 Initial consultations present an opportunity to encourage leads to connect with you—either virtually or in person—and help determine if they have a case worth pursuing.